devgeni/pomoduro/README.md

 # Pomoduro Timer

-Based on React.js and Redux.
+Based on React.js and Mobx.
 Still in development.